 Now, that we’ve covered some shrimp basics, let’s get you inspired with these delicious, healthy Instant Pot shrimp recipes.

 This is a hot prawn curry with origins from the beaches of Goa, a state on the southwestern coast of India.
 It is simple to prepare but has complex flavors and a little chili spice to keep every bite interesting and exciting.
 Serve with rice, cauliflower rice or some naan bread.
-This recipe is from Madhur Jaffrey’s Instantly Indian Cookbook: Modern and Classic Recipes for the Instant Pot ®.
+This recipe is from Madhur Jaffrey’s Instantly Indian Cookbook.
+Get this recipe on our blog here.